5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/README.md

 ### Installing macOS
 **Coming from Windows/Linux**: If you are on Windows or Linux, follow the guide provided by [Dortania](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/#making-the-installer). **NOTE**: No support from my end for issues related to UBS Installers created in Windows or Linux!

 **Coming from macOS**: If you already have access to macOS, you can either download macOS from the App Store or use [**ANYmacOS**](https://www.sl-soft.de/en/anymacos/) instead.
-It's a hassle-free app than can download any macOS from High Sierra up to Monterey and can create an USB Installer as well.</details>
+It's a hassle-free app than can download any macOS from High Sierra up to Monterey and create a USB Installer as well.</details>
 <details>
 <summary><strong>EFI Install Instructions</strong></summary>